 Cohesive branding needs to span the multiple touchpoints between your business and existing or prospective customers.
 These touchpoints may include healthcare directory profiles — where prospective customers will have an opportunity to get to know your company — and marketing collateral, such as welcome kits, Member ID cards, and other onboarding materials you distribute once they choose to become a member.

-Reinforce your connection to members with effective marketing communication
+Reinforce your connection to members with effective healthcare marketing communication

 In today’s world, where consumers are inundated with marketing messaging and businesses struggle to get noticed, personalization is key to attract and retain customers.

-Give your team a proactive advantage with Toppan Merrill Connect — an innovative content management, engagement, and distribution solution that facilitates integrated marketing communication and seamless transitions from digital to print channels.
+Give your team a proactive advantage with Toppan Merrill Control Center — an innovative content management, engagement, and distribution solution that facilitates integrated marketing communication and seamless transitions from digital to print channels.

 With more than 50 years of industry experience, we can help healthcare services leverage omnichannel approaches to improve customer acquisition, customer communication, and sales enablement while ensuring compliance with ever-changing regulations.